VerifiedICOs/whitepaper/README.md

 ### Airdrop

 This amount will be distributed during our Airdrop event.
+The purpose of the airdrop is to bring brand awareness to the Verified ICOs project while establishing a strong community of token holders to vote on disruptive blockchain ventures.

 # Qualification